-Leaders have always been thought of as a kind of superhero, ready to leap into action and save the day.
+Leaders have always been thought of as a kind of superhero, ready to leap into action and save the day whenever danger strikes.
 They're strong, bold, confident, fearless, and they have all the answers to all the tough questions.
 These types of leaders served us well in the past when change and disruption weren't so fast-moving and when uncertainty wasn't wreaking havoc on the world of work.
 In today's interconnected and technology-driven world, an uprising or upheaval or even a tiny virus can change everything we thought we knew.
 So how can our leaders guide us through complex and challenging times?

 Because these exponentially advancing technologies create conditions where new threats and innovation opportunities are emerging all the time, most businesses are thinking about the best ways to adapt quickly.
 Enter, agile.
-Most organisations today are embracing some form of agile working practice or at least aiming to.
+Most organisations today are embracing some form of agile working practice or are at least trying to.
 The agile way of working puts a strong emphasis on empowering and engaging teams so that they can deliver better quality products to customers much faster.
 It's about trusting that because they are the ones doing the work you hired them to do, that they know how to do it best.